theexpensiveinformatics/pucodehackthon_2.O/readme.md

 ## Contributing 🤝

 1. Fork the repositories
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
 5. Open a Pull Request

-## Support 🆘

-For support, please open an issue in the respective repository or contact the development team.

-## License 📝

-[Add your license information here]

 ## Acknowledgments 🙏
 - Flutter Team